Attentiveness Map Estimation for Haptic Teleoperation of Mobile Robot Obstacle Avoidance and Approach: Human Subject Evaluation

 \subsection{Experiment Setup}

-Our experiments simulate a wheeled humanoid robot performing navigation and mock manipulation tasks.
-The platform is the wheeled humanoid robot SATYRR (Fig.~\ref{fig:exp_setup}), a self-balancing bipedal humanoid with two wheels for navigation~\cite{satyrr_info}.
-The robot's dynamics and interactions with obstacles are simulated in the MuJoCo physics simulator.
-Subjects observe a first-person view from the robot (Fig.~\ref{fig:exp_setup}, right), and another monitor displays instructions (Fig.~\ref{fig:exp_setup}, left).
+We conduct experiments on a simulated wheeled humanoid robot performing navigation and mock manipulation tasks.
+The platform is the wheeled humanoid robot SATYRR (Fig.~\ref{fig:exp_setup}, left)~\cite{satyrr_info_new}, and the robot's dynamics and interactions with obstacles are simulated in the MuJoCo physics simulator.
+Subjects observe a simulated first-person view from the robot, and another monitor displays instructions (Fig.~\ref{fig:exp_setup}, right).
 The robot is operated via a haptic control device that provides 3-DOF force feedback (Novint Falcon).

 A vertical z-axis damping force feedback is constantly applied to restrict the operator to manipulate the haptic device in the x-y plane.
 The device's position along the x-axis and the y-axis are mapped to the target forward velocity and angular velocity for the robot, respectively.
+To help the operators stabilize the robot, a light damping force toward the zero position is constantly applied.
 We incorporated a deadband to prevent unwanted robot movements from unintentional small displacements, and outside of the deadband the position is mapped linearly to the desired velocity.
-The target velocities are fed into a Linear Quadratic Regulator (LQR) controller to produce desired wheel torques, and a wheeled inverted pendulum (WIP) system is used to stabilize the robot's pitch.
+The target velocities are fed into a Linear Quadratic Regulator (LQR) controller to determine wheel torques, and a wheeled inverted pendulum (WIP) system is used to stabilize the robot's pitch.